KirillKryukov/seq-tools/README.md

 In rare cases when more performance is needed, we may check existing tools such as seqtk.
 (Finding and installing a suitable tool and looking up its usage typically takes longer time than writing a script by yourself).

-However, every once in a while your project may have unique sequence processing needs:
+However, every once in a while your project may need sequence transformation that:

-* A simple transformation of sequence data.
-* It has to be extremely fast and scale to massive data.
+* Is extremely fast and scale to massive data.
-* It has to integrate smoothly into a pipeline.
+* Integrates smoothly into a pipeline.
-* It has to have constant and nearly invisible memory footprint.
+* Has constant and nearly invisible memory footprint.
-* The data is pre-validated or otherwise under your control.
+* Works with pre-validated data.

-For such cases you are welcome to try some of these tools.
+For such cases you are welcome to try seq-tools.

-Note that this repo only has tools that I personally needed myself in the past.
+Note that this toolkit only includes functionality that I needed myself in the past.
 If your required task is not covered, but is sufficiently simple, and has no available super-fast tool, please post a request in the Issues.